Project-MONAI/model-zoo/CONTRIBUTING.md

 [monai model zoo issue list]: https://github.com/Project-MONAI/model-zoo/issues

-### Set verification scope for a pull request
+### Set tests scope for a pull request

-All aforementioned necessary verifications and code format verifications require CPU, and optional verifications require GPU.
-However, not all pull requests need above verifications, thus we defined different suffixes to determine the scope of verification.
+All aforementioned necessary tests and code format tests require CPU, and optional tests require GPU.
+However, not all pull requests need above verifications, thus we defined different suffixes to determine the tests scope.
 The way to trigger it is to add different suffixes into your pull request's title:

 1. In default, if there is no suffix, will run CPU and single GPU tests.
 1. If adding `[mgpu]`, will also run multi-gpu tests.